sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 Once the SNIPs are reconstructed, relays will hold them and serve them to clients.

-### What isn't in this document
+### What isn't in this section

-This document doesn't tell you what the different routing indices are or mean.
+This section doesn't tell you what the different routing indices are or mean.
 For now, we can imagine there being one index for guards, one for middles, and one for exits, and one for each hidden service directory ring.
 (See section 06 for more on regular indices, and section 07 for more on onion services.)

-This document doesn't give an algorithm for computing ENDIVEs from votes, and doesn't give an algorithm for extracting SNIPs from an ENDIVE.
+This section doesn't give an algorithm for computing ENDIVEs from votes, and doesn't give an algorithm for extracting SNIPs from an ENDIVE.
 Those come later.
-(See section 04.)
+(See sections 03 and 04 respectively.)

 ## SNIPs